martineckardt/Interactive-Lab-Hub/Lab 3/README.md

 https://drive.google.com/drive/folders/16aQeXT4dLVWk-LWIZUaZfxkqdkqKDlsq

-The code is under "CoffeeBuddy.py" in the Lab 3
+The code is under "CoffeeBuddy.py" in the Lab 3 folder, the interaction is all managed in the terminal within VS Code.

 Answer the following: